openedx/openedx-events/docs/decisions/0005-event-bus-support-forward-schema-evolution.rst

   - Backward / Backward Transitive: Allows you to delete fields and add optional fields.
 The consumer of the messages must upgrade to handle new schema before producer.

-  - Forward / Forward Transitive: Allows you to add fields and delete optional fields.The producer of  the messages must upgrade to handle new schema before consumer of  messages.
+  - Forward / Forward Transitive: Allows you to add fields and delete optional fields.
+The producer of the messages must upgrade to handle new schema before consumer of  messages.

   - Full / Full Transitive: Allows you to add or delete optional fields.
 Either producer or consumer can change first.